ropensci/lightr/cran-comments.md

 ## Comments

-I specifically tested on more test environments to make sure the noLD errors pointed out by Prof Brian Ripley are now fixed.
+Resubmission as required by Prof Brian Ripley after the latest changes uncovered precision issues on Solaris that cause the hash tests to fail.